-Dr. Odeh earned her undergraduate degree in psychology at DePaul University and received her doctorate in clinical psychology from The Chicago School of Professional Psychology.
-She completed clinical training in neuropsychological assessment at Rush NeuroBehavioral Center and Advocate Illinois Masonic Medical Center’s Pediatric Developmental Center in Chicago.
-She also trained at South Campus Therapeutic Day School, where she utilized evidence-based treatments for children and adolescents with social and emotional difficulties during their school day and collaborated with teachers and families.
-She completed her pre-doctoral internship at Franciscan Children’s in Boston.
-During her internship, she provided individual and group therapy and conducted neuropsychological, developmental, medical review team evaluations.
+Dr. Odeh earned her bachelor’s degree in psychology at DePaul University and received her doctorate in clinical psychology from The Chicago School of Professional Psychology.
+She completed her dissertation research on understanding the sensory processing experiences of children and adolescents with Attention-Deficit/ Hyperactivity Disorder (ADHD).
+She completed clinical training in developmental and neuropsychological assessment at Rush NeuroBehavioral Center and Advocate Illinois Masonic Medical Center’s Pediatric Developmental Center in Chicago, IL.
+During this time, she became certified in the Autism Diagnostic Observation Schedule, Second Edition (ADOS-2).
+She also trained at South Campus Therapeutic Day School in Palatine, IL, where she utilized evidence-based treatments for children and adolescents with social and emotional difficulties during their school day and collaborated with teachers and families.
+She completed her pre-doctoral internship at Franciscan Children’s in Boston, MA.
+During her internship, she provided individual and group therapy and conducted neuropsychological, developmental, and medical review team evaluations.
 She then completed a two-year pediatric neuropsychology fellowship at McLean Hospital/Harvard Medical School, where she gained additional expertise in the assessment of complex psychiatric and mood disorders.

 Dr. Odeh seeks to create a space in which clients and their families feel safe, connected, and heard.
 She participated in the Safe Zone Project training to inform and support her work with LGBTQIA+ individuals.
 As a first-generation Jordanian-American, she also values working with clients and families from ethnically and culturally diverse backgrounds.